Special arrangements for subsidised welfare services and services of Social Welfare Department

 Areas within the above service units designated for public use, such as resource corners and game corners, will temporarily be closed.

-(3) Centre-based services subsidised by the SWD, such as district elderly community centres, neighbourhood elderly centres, social and recreational centres for persons with disabilities, integrated children and youth services centres, children and youth centres and community centres, will only operate on a limited scale (such as meal service provided by elderly centres and standardised care need assessment for elderly services) in order to reduce the risk of infection arising from the gathering of people.
-Groups may be conducted online or physically with adequate social distancing in place, whereas mass programmes and drop-in services will not be provided at this stage.
+(3) Centre-based services subsidised by the SWD, such as district elderly community centres, neighbourhood elderly centres, social and recreational centres for persons with disabilities, district support centres for persons with disabilities, integrated children and youth services centres, children and youth centres, community centres, and integrated community centres for mental wellness, will only operate on a limited scale (such as provision of meal service through distributing meal boxes in some elderly centres and advising the elderly not to eat in groups inside the centres and provision of standardised care need assessment for elderly services) in order to reduce the risk of infection arising from the gathering of people.
+Group activities of the centres might be conducted online, whereas mass programmes and drop-in services will not be provided at this stage.

-(5) The SWD-subsidised multi-disciplinary outreaching support teams for the elderly and professional outreaching teams for private residential care homes for persons with disabilities will temporarily stop visits to residential care homes but will provide training and support services through other modes.
+(5) The SWD-subsidised multi-disciplinary outreaching support teams for the elderly and professional outreaching teams for private residential care homes for persons with disabilities will maintain their services, including visits to residential care homes or the provision of training and support services through other modes.

 (6) For other services not covered by (1) to (5) above, non-governmental organisations operating them may decide whether to continue to provide them under their respective Funding and Service Agreements having regard to their circumstances.

-While the aforementioned arrangements will continue until further notice, aided child care centres and special child care centres will suspend their service delivery until the commencement of Christmas holidays as all kindergartens as well as primary and secondary schools will suspend face-to-face classes until the beginning of school Christmas holidays.
+While the aforementioned arrangements will continue until further notice, the special service arrangements of aided child care centres will remain until February 7 as all kindergartens as well as primary and secondary schools will suspend face-to-face classes until February 7.
 Service operators should keep their service users informed of the latest arrangements and provide suitable personal protective equipment for their staff having regard to the relevant guidelines issued by the Centre for Health Protection of the Department of Health.
-They should step up measures to prevent communicable diseases, including keeping the premises clean, requiring service users and staff to wear masks and to wash hands with alcohol-based hand rub, and enhancing measures on the screening of body temperature.
+They should step up measures to prevent communicable diseases, including keeping the premises hygienic and clean, requiring service users and staff to wear masks and to wash hands with alcohol-based hand rub, and enhancing measures on the screening of body temperature.

 Regarding the SWD's own services, the SWD's service units providing direct public services for members of the public will maintain their provision of emergency services and essential services.
 Departmental hotline services will be in operation as normal.
-Other services such as those of Integrated Family Service Centres (IFSCs) and Social Security Field Units (SSFUs) will continue to be open to the public.
-The IFSCs will provide casework service as well as group work service on a limited scale, with extended hours of service to be provided through telephone.
-For social security applications, relevant application forms are also provided next to the drop boxes of SSFUs and can be downloaded from the SWD's website (www.swd.gov.hk).
-Completed forms can be returned to the relevant SSFUs by post, fax or email or through drop boxes of SSFUs.
-After receiving the applications, the SSFU staff will contact applicants for processing their applications.
+Other services such as those of Integrated Family Service Centres and Social Security Service Units will continue to be open to the public.
+The Integrated Family Service Centres will provide casework service as well as group work service on a limited scale, with extended hours of service to be provided through telephone.
+For social security applications, relevant application forms are also provided next to the drop boxes of Social Security Field Units and can be downloaded from the SWD's website (www.swd.gov.hk).
+Completed forms can be returned to the relevant Social Security Field Units by post, fax or email or through drop boxes of the Social Security Field Units.
+After receiving the applications, the staff of the Social Security Field Units will contact applicants for processing their applications.
 For enquiries, please call the staff on duty during office hours.

 Service users are advised to call the hotline number 2343 2255 for details of the service provision.
 To reduce the risk of infection arising from the gathering of people, service users are advised to contact the staff of service units by telephone in advance, so that interviews can be scheduled as appropriate.
 All visitors must wear masks, have their body temperature checked and maintain social distancing.